Create a project

 Step 1: Start a new project

-Name your project, enter a description (optional), and select the type of data you will be labeling.
-Note: you will only be able to attach data rows that match the data type you set here.
-For example, you cannot select video as the data type upon project creation and then send image Data Rows to this project later.
+Under the top-level Annotate page, select New project.
+This will open a modal where you can configure your project type.
+Note that you will only be able to attach data rows that match the data type you set here.
+For example, you cannot select video as the data type upon project creation and then send image data rows to this project later.

-Step 3: Add project tags (optional)
+Step 2: Add project tags (optional)

-Step 6: Configure the editor / attach an ontology
+Step 5: Configure the editor / attach an ontology

 The final required step is to select the labeling interface (editor) that your project will use.
 To learn more about the various editors available, see our docs on labeling editors.